 Local Tips

-Icelandic Street Food is a great casual spot for lamb soup.
-They offer free refills of soup AND free waffles.
-For lamb ribeye or slow-roasted lamb shoulder, try Reykjavik Kitchen or Old Iceland – two of the city’s best restaurants.
-Bæjarins Bestu Pylsur has been frequented for 60 years by locals, tourists, and celebrities alike for its hot dogs.
+Icelandic Street Food in Reykjavik is a casual and affordable spot for lamb soup.
+They offer free refills of soup and free waffles!
+For lamb ribeye or slow-roasted lamb shoulder, try Reykjavik Kitchen or Old Iceland, two of the capital’s best restaurants.
+Don’t miss Bæjarins Bestu Pylsur for Reykjavik street food.
+It’s been frequented for over 60 years by locals, world leaders, and celebrities alike for its hot dogs.
 Get “one with everything” for all the toppings.

 Icelandic food